ibm-cloud-docs/assistant/access-control.md

 If you have a Reader or Writer service access role, then what you can do will change when service-level access control support is added.

-- **I'm a Reader**
+### I'm a Reader
+{: #access-control-prep-reader}

 With a Reader role, you cannot take any actions in the {{site.data.keyword.conversationshort}} application user interface.
 You can only view the assistants and skills pages.
 You cannot edit, create, or delete anything, and cannot view analytics.

-- **I'm a Writer**
+### I'm a Writer
+{: #access-control-prep-writer}

 With a Writer role, you can view, edit, create, and delete resources, such as assistants or skills.
 However, you cannot view analytics or user conversation log information.
 Only people with a Manager service access role can view the analytics page.

 Act now to get the service instance owner to change your access level.